ashwamegh/vuejs-vuex-demo/docs/async-api.md

 ...
 ```

-Use the `fetchProducts()` action from the app within the created lifecycle method that is called directly after the app instance has been created.
+Dispatch the `fetchProducts` action from the app within the created lifecycle method that is called directly after the app instance has been created.
 We would like to fetch our products as soon as possible so that our site feels fast and responsive.

 ```html
 <!-- src/App.vue -->